cmk/down-the-wabbit-hole/4-using-handles.md

 <!-- .element: class="fragment" -->

 Note:
+- takes a stream of data inputs from somewhere (hadoop shuffle step)
 - can use the withModelConfig function we defined earlier to bracket the operation!
-- recall that monadMask required to run withModelConfig. liftWith lifts the entire computation into a masked state
 - runConduit executes the entire stream, returning the r
 - we'd kept r empty the entire time. last is going to grab the accumulated logs
 - we write the logs out (or blanks if they dont exist) and exit!
+- recall that monadMask required to run withModelConfig. liftWith lifts the entire computation into a masked state